VehpuS/singing-synthesis/README.md

 ### 3. A Client Side WebApp for Vocal Synthesis (`musicxml-singer-with-oddvoices`)

 Having successfully built a music XML parser in Python and finding the [Oddvoices](https://gitlab.com/oddvoices/oddvoices/) project, I realized I could move the parsing logic to Typescript and create a newer frontend for Oddvoices which accepts music-xml as input and generates the split audio parts.
-This process is still ongoing, but I have successfully ran the first version of the webapp now and am commemorating it with this Readme :).

 ## Unstructured notes for future features